 home, he picked the wrong door.
 They marched with military precision into a janitorial closet!
 That story says two things about leadership.
 First, if you’re going to lead, you’d better know where you’re going.
 Second, if you’re going to follow, you’d better

 Being someone who has been blessed with or cursed with the spiritual gift of administration, this concept of not using my leadership gift is troubling.
 Is it right for me as a pastor to sit on or bury my God-given gifts?
-Scripture would caution me not to bury that gift, saying clearly this is a bad management of God’s gifts.
+Scripture would caution me not to conceal that gift, saying apparently this is an unfaithful management of God’s gifts.

 Matthew shares this parable of Jesus,